-Number of Aboriginal people who receive work-based training in partnership employer organizations 1,199 [March 2005] Given the current and projected demographics of the province, it is imperative that Aboriginal people are engaged in the provincial workforce in numbers, and at levels, proportionate to the numbers of Aboriginal people in the general population - the definition of a representative workforce.
-Increasing the number of work-based training recipients is dependent on the partner organization's ability to offer training.
-What are we measuring?
+Number of Aboriginal people who receive work-based training in partnership employer organizations

+Given the current and projected demographics of the province, it is imperative that Aboriginal people are engaged in the provincial workforce in numbers, and at levels, proportionate to the numbers of Aboriginal people in the general population - the definition of a representative workforce.

+Training in the workplace helps ensure retention and advancement, as well as transferable skills.
+Increasing the number of work-based training recipients depends on the partner organization's ability to offer training.